ikoniqoz/nitrodocs/content/developers/tools/cp-style-guide.md

 ### Pagination

-Pagination is an important part of any data table, and PyroCMS has a built-in pagination generation function that has all of the PyroCMS pagination styles preset.
+Pagination is an important part of any data table, and NitroCMS has a built-in pagination generation function that has all of the NitroCMS pagination styles preset.

 	create_pagination($uri, $total_rows, $limit = NULL, $uri_segment = 4, $full_tag_wrap = TRUE)